FlBr27/Stroh-and-Lekhnitskii-K-test/Single_crystal_example/README.md

 ## Comparison of a single crystal K-test with theory

 The purpose of this example is to demonstrate how the predictions of a K-test simulation can be compared to analytical theories.
-Two of the most important theories in this regard are, on the one hand, the theory of brittle crack extension, devised by [Griffith](Phil.
+Two of the most important theories in this regard are, on the one hand, the theory of brittle crack extension, devised by Griffith (Phil.
 Trans.
 Royal Soc.
 A 221, pp. 163–198 (1920)).
-On the other hand, [Rice](J. Mech.
+On the other hand, Rice (J. Mech.
 Phys.
-Solids Vol. 40, No. 2, pp. 239-271 (1992)) proposed a theory for dislocation emission from a crack tip that was subsequently extended to anisotropic cases by [Sun & Beltz](J. Mech.
+Solids Vol. 40, No. 2, pp. 239-271 (1992)) proposed a theory for dislocation emission from a crack tip that was subsequently extended to anisotropic cases by Sun & Beltz (J. Mech.
 Phys.
 Solids Vol. 42, No. 12, pp. 1905-1932 (1994)).
 These two theories can be considered to validate the predictions of K-tests, as exemplified hereafter.

 The LAMMPS script _Stroh_K_Test.in_ is used to perform a K-test simulation of a single crystal configuration in LAMMPS, using the 6th-order Stroh formalism.
 In this script, a $(111) \ [11\overline{2}]$ Fe single crystal is considered and loaded in mode I (pure tension) in $20$ steps with a stress intensity level